 In the book of Job it mentions of a creature that some commentaries have identified as a hippo or elephant, but after reading that he had a tail like a cedar, I can not see how that they can justify the tail of either one of these animals being a cedar.
 Take a close look at the two animals, does either one of their tails remind you of a cedar?

 Really?
-Did Mr. Williams even bother to check out a hippo’s ass to verify this before blathering about dragons?
+Was Mr. Williams incapable of even doing a quick image search before blathering about dragons?

 Mr. Williams is likely referring to Job 40:17 “He moveth his tail like a cedar”.
 Which is where the speculative correlation to extinct dinosaurs with very large tails.
 Translations are again the root of problem here.
 The Hebrew word #2654 “chaphets” ( ????? ) means to “to bend, to curve”.
 The meaning here is that the animal had a remarkable ability to bend or curve its tail and there was a resemblance to the motion of the cedar tree when it moved.